arkarn2020/hooks_basics/README.md

 - to preserve reactive data(data which changes over time) present inside a component

-- it takes initial values of state (as parameter) and returns two values
+- it takes initial values `initialValue` of any reactive data as parameter , creates a state `useState(initialValue)` and returns two values `currentValue` and `setCurrentValue` which can be combined in an array like this

         const [currentValue, setCurrentValue] = useState(initialValue);

-  > Input - creates a state by passing an initial value(s) (initialValue)
+  > Input - creates a state by passing initial value(s) as params
   >
   > Returns - two values
   >